Steve--Hunter/DeepLens-Safety-Helmet/README.md

 https://safethelmetdetection.notebook.us-east-1.sagemaker.aws/tree

 Use Case:
-As a Site Inspector, I want to identify any construcion crew that are not wearing safety helmets, so I can meet my health and safety responsibilties
+As a Site Inspector, I want to identify any construction crew that are not wearing safety helmets, so I can meet my health and safety responsibilties

 ## Steps: